 Journaling topics are helpful to ignite the imagination and get those creative juices flowing freely, and students who begin the habit young are likelier to continue throughout their lives.
-It’s truly a gift that keeps on giving, helping teens to develop skills that will aid them in resolving conflict, coping with stress and balancing their mental health for decades to come.
+Journal keeping is truly a gift that keeps on giving, helping teens to develop skills that will aid them in resolving conflict, coping with stress and balancing their mental health for decades to come.

 Before simply throwing out topics to your students, however, it’s helping to institute a class-wide journaling practice.
 First and foremost, that means explaining to students some of the above benefits of writing in a journal.
 Even if outwardly they roll their eyes, inwardly they will take away at least some of that message.

-27 Fun Journal Writing Prompts for Young Writers
+27 Fun Journal Writing Topics and Prompts for Young Writers

 - Why are friends so important?